Comparing House Sizes

 - If you are looking at a 2 storey house fhe documents will probably be based on doubling the ground floor area even though the stairs and stair void lose livable floor area.

 - Some include the garage and others don’t.

 I have also heard of qualifications in sale offer documents saying variations in dimensions of up to 10% are acceptable.

 How often do you think that you would get a bigger house?

-The best advice I can give if you are comparing plans is to measure the plans yourself rather than relying on quoted documents.
+The best advice I can give if you are comparing plans from new home builders Sydney is to measure the plans yourself rather than relying on quoted documents.

 When it gets down to signing a contract check that the dimensions on the contract document match your original understanding.

 Have you had any problems with comparing sizes?